Want to explore Île de la Cité, one of two attraction-packed islands in the Seine River at the heart of Paris?

 Almost hidden behind Sainte Chapelle and the Conciergerie are two special places that most Paris visitors miss - but you shouldn't.

 The first one you'll come to is Place Dauphine, created by King Henri IV between 1607 and 1614 as one of his many projects to improve city life.
-You'll feel its charming and tranquility the moment you enter from Rue de Harlay.
+You'll feel its charming and tranquility as soon as you enter the square from Rue de Harlay.

-Stroll past the small book stores and antique shops tucked among the restaurants, enjoy a leisurely meal, or just find an empty park bench on the tree-filled gravel plaza and admire the (mostly) 17th century architecture.
+Stroll past the small book stores and shops tucked among the restaurants, enjoy a leisurely meal, or just find an empty park bench on the tree-filled gravel plaza and admire the (mostly) 17th century architecture and the occasional groups of Parisians playing boules, or pétanque (similar to bocce), under the trees.

-Henry IV decreed (a perk of being king) that all the buildings surrounding the square must have the same appearance: two arcaded shops on the ground floor and two residential floors above, topped by an attic.
+When Henry IV decided to develop this bit of the island, he decreed (a perk of being king) that all the buildings surrounding the square must conform to the same design: two arcaded shops on the ground floor and two residential floors above, topped by an attic.

 Through the centuries, owners have added floors and embellished the building's façades.
 Only two remain mostly unchanged from their early 17th century design.